Dr Mike Anson, Chair

-Karen Sampson, Hon.
+Lorna Williams, Hon.
 Secretary

 Head of Archives at the Nationwide Building Society.
 Sara has worked in the business archives world for over 20 years and has recently joined the Nationwide to set up their archive service; prior to this appointment, Sara was the Global History Manager at HSBC.
-During the last 20 or so years, Sara has been involved in many business archives initiatives including teaching on the business archives module at the University of Liverpool; the production of the National Strategy on Business Archives; judging the BAC cataloguing grant and chairing the Wadsworth Prize for business history.
+During the last 20 or so years, Sara has been involved in many business archives initiatives including teaching on the business archives module at the University of Liverpool; the production of the National Strategy on Business Archives; judging the BAC cataloguing grant and chairing the BAC Wadsworth Prize for business history.

 Emma is Head of Archives Sector Development at The National Archives.
 Prior to this, she has fulfilled a number of roles at TNA most recently as Head of Collections Engagement.
 She has worked on programmes development for the archives sector, managed large volunteers and NLHF funded projects and served in both public and government facing areas of the organisation.
 She has a PhD in History and her research interests take her to many archives across the country.